 I apologize for the terrible photo quality in this post.
 It was raining pretty much the whole day that I visited Ban Gioc…

-Getting to Ban Gioc Waterfall on the Vietnamese side
+How to get to Ban Gioc Waterfall

 There are three principal ways to organize a visit: